Bay-breasted warbler

 The bay-breasted warbler (Setophaga castanea) is a small species of songbird in the New World warbler family, Parulidae.
 It is one of thirty-four species in the diverse genus Setophaga.
 Like all songbirds, or passerines, the species is classified in the order Passeriformes.

+Taxonomy

+The bay-breasted warbler was formally described and illustrated in 1810 by the American ornithologist Alexander Wilson based on specimens collected in Pennsylvania.
+Wilson coined the binomial name Sylvia castanea.
+The specific epithet is Latin meaning "chestnut-coloured".
+The bay-breasted warbler is now one of over 30 species placed in the genus Setophaga that was introduced by the English naturalist William Swainson in 1827.
+The species is monotypic: no subspecies are recognised.
+The genus name Setophaga combines the Ancient Greek σης/sēs, σητος/sētos meaning "moth" with -φαγος/-phagos meaning "-eating".